BAYKO Product Details - 1963 to 1964

 Flanged set #12

-Regardless of our 21st century perspective, the evolution of various bricks to the "flanged" or "minimalist" style was probably inevitable, given that they use less than 50% of the material needed to produce any of the earlier styles of bricks...
+Regardless of our nostalgic 21st century perspective, the evolution of bricks to the 'Flanged' style was probably inevitable, given that they use 50% less material to produce than any of the earlier styles of bricks…

 ...on balance I think it's a shame they came so late.